Parity violating gravitational waves at the end of inflation: Introduction

 We will take a semi-analytical approach to describe the gauge mode amplitudes that result from the tachyonic amplification sourced by $\phi$.
-It will consist on composing the analytical solution valid to describe the vector amplitudes during the amplification until horizon crossing and the solution obtained numerically at the beginning of radiation domination, when the modes cease to grow.
-In our analysis we will see that in order to avoid backreaction effects due to vector production at the latter stages of inflation, one must take an interaction parameter $\xi=(\alpha/f)( \dot \phi/H)/2$ at 60 e-folds before the end of inflation smaller than what is constrained by non-Gaussianities.
+It will consist on combining the analytical solution valid to describe the vector amplitudes during the amplification until horizon crossing and the solution obtained numerically at the beginning of radiation domination, when the modes cease to grow.
+In our analysis we will see that in order to avoid backreaction effects due to vector production at the latter stages of inflation, one must take an interaction parameter $\xi=(\alpha/f)( \dot \phi/H)/2$ at 60 e-folds before the end of inflation smaller than what is constrained by non-Gaussianities ($\xi_{60}\lesssim 2.5$).
 We will try a simple scheme, based on energy conservation of the vector modes, to mimic the backreaction effects on the inflaton motion without doing the individual numerical integration for every vector.
-This will allow us to study systems with $\xi\lesssim 0.85$ at 60 e-folds $(\alpha m_P/f \lesssim 9.78)$ with an accurate description.
-We will find a spectrum of gravitational waves with a peak at very large frequencies, $10^7~ {\rm Hz}\lesssim f\lesssim 10^9~ {\rm Hz}$, typical of production mechanism at the end of inflation and (p)reheating.
+This will allow us to study systems with $\alpha\, m_P/f \lesssim 16$ ($\xi_{60}\lesssim 0.16$) for the $\alpha$-attractor model with a good description.
+We will find a spectrum of gravitational waves with a peak at very large frequencies, $10^7~ {\rm Hz}\lesssim f\lesssim 10^9~ {\rm Hz}$, typical of production mechanisms at the end of inflation and (p)reheating.